Start

 As a relatively new site, for now we have to point to successes other than ICmatch groups.
 In the pages featuring various types of intentional communities, we’ve described and pointed to the best examples we could find.
 Having a joint goal that everyone in the group cares deeply about is among the most important characteristics that lead to success.
 Even if you have that, it’s still challenging.
 Most people have heard stories about communes that failed.

-Author Dien says that intentional communities fail at about the same rate as business startups.
+Some authors observe that intentional communities fail at about the same rate as business startups.
+Diana Leafe Christian says that in her estimation, about nine out of ten fail to launch.
+Even of those that purchase land, many fall apart the first year.
 It’s always a challenge to (a) start with tested or workable ideas and then (b) keep people coordinated to work well together.
 Similarly, more than half of marriages don’t work long term.
 Yet many haven’t given up on startups or marriage, because the ones that do work out can be amazing.
-We are here to help you learn how to start a commune or community that can last.
+We are here to help you learn how to start a commune or residential intentional community that can last.